Honda RVF750 RC45

-The Honda RVF750R RC45 was a fully faired racing motorcycle created for homologation purposes for the Superbike World Championship by Honda Racing Corporation.
 The RVF750R was the successor to the VFR750R RC30 (not to be confused with the sport touring VFR750F).
 Like its predecessor, the RVF750R featured a DOHC liquid-cooled V4 4-stroke engine with gear driven cams and a single-sided swingarm, but unlike the RC30 it utilized electronic fuel injection, in a setup very similar to the production 1992 NR750.
 The US spec engine had a 749.2cc capacity and was rated at 101 horsepower; the European version was rated at 118 horsepower.
 A simple rewire modification to the PGM-FI box increased power in the US engine up to the 118 hp.
 It was manufactured from 1994 until 1995 and sold in limited numbers (the United States receiving the model for its first year only), followed by the VTR1000R SP-1 RC51 in 2000.

 Unlike the VFR750R RC30 and VFR750F from which the engine was originally derived the gear drive for the cams was moved from the centre of the engine in between the cylinders to the one side allowing a slightly narrower engine.